WueNet/md_meeting/cheat-sheets/md_cheat-sheet_JW.md

-# Markdown Cheat Sheet
+# Markdown Cheat-Sheet

+<a style="background-color:yellow;color:black">This file was created in typora, it won't look as good in GitHub Markdown.</a>

 ## 1. What is Markdown?

-- Markdown is a simple lay-out syntax that can easily be transposed into HTML or be rendered.
+- Markdown is a simple lay-out syntax that can easily  be rendered or transposed into HTML.
 You can think of it as easy-peasy-mini-HTML but without doing actual markup stuff (i.e., using tags as in HTML or XML (or TeX))
 	- Recognized by a lot of Webbrowsers / websites
 	- Used in the computational communities, e.g., Stack-Overflow or GitHub
 	- Most markdown editors or webpages except HTML as well, when rendering a markdown file.
 - Why you should use (and to some extend embrace Markdown):
-	- It is implemented in a lot of editors an webpages and gets more popular by the day.
+	- It is implemented in a lot of editors and webpages and gets more popular by the day.
 	- Because its simplicity, it will soon enough be translatable to all your favorite text layout programs
 		- Already compatible with HTML and TeX/LaTeX
 	- It is super lightweight, simple and open source: You can write plain markdown "source code" in any text editor and it will still be pretty readable.